aiswrya92/sqlalchemy-python/README.md

 - FreshBooks
 - Fedora Project

+If interested in learning more about SQLAlchemy, please visit the [Key Features of SQLAlchemy](docs/Interesitng Features of SQLAlchemy.md).

 <h2> Context: </h2>

 Various other libraries are similar to SQLAlchemy.
 Python has other ORM libraries which are alternatives to SQLAlchemy.
 Some of these include SQLObject, Storm, Django ORM, peewee and PonyORM.